tonifuc3m/drugprot-evaluation-library/README.md

 p_PART-OF=1.0
 r_PART-OF=0.5
 f1_PART-OF=0.667
-The following relations are not present in the Gold Standard: INDIRECT-UPREGULATOR,PRODUCT-OF,AGONIST-INHIBITOR,SUBSTRATE_PRODUCT-OF,AGONIST-ACTIVATOR,SUBSTRATE
+The following relations are not present in the Gold Standard: AGONIST-INHIBITOR,SUBSTRATE_PRODUCT-OF,AGONIST-ACTIVATOR,INDIRECT-UPREGULATOR,SUBSTRATE,PRODUCT-OF
-The following relations are not present in the Predictions: SUBSTRATE_PRODUCT-OF,PRODUCT-OF,AGONIST-ACTIVATOR,SUBSTRATE
+The following relations are not present in the Predictions: SUBSTRATE,PRODUCT-OF,SUBSTRATE_PRODUCT-OF,AGONIST-ACTIVATOR The following relations are not present in the Predictions: SUBSTRATE_PRODUCT-OF,PRODUCT-OF,AGONIST-ACTIVATOR,SUBSTRATE

-Gobal results across all DrugProt relations (micro-average) p_micro=0.783 r_micro=0.75 f1_micro=0.766
+Gobal results across all DrugProt relations (micro-average) p_micro=0.783 r_micro=0.72 f1_micro=0.75

 ```